 Every business should:

-Step 1: List why someone would NOT want to receive your regular campaigns, emails, or other marketing activities. i.e:
+Step 1: List why someone would NOT want to receive your regular campaigns, emails, or other marketing activities. e.g:

 Step 2: Spend some time to ensure any linked Pipedrive automations are exempt from these stages, ensuring only the right people receive relevant messaging.